Updated: Jun 5, 2022

 Gratitude is all the rage these days.
 Nearly every self-help author, spiritual guru, life coach, home organizer, diet specialist, etc. advocates gratitude as the fastest way to change your life.
 Why do you think you deserve better if you aren’t grateful for what you have?
 How can you attract a better life if your negative vibration is so strong?
 How can you make a change if you always expect things to go wrong?
 Be grateful every day in every way and see your life change!

 Well, there certainly is some truth to this.
-I do believe that gratitude is life-changing.
-Taking a moment to see the good things in your life can reframe problems, change your outlook, and raise your energy levels so that you can actually accomplish something.
-However, I also see a weakness to the popular conception of gratitude as the fastest way to a new life.
+I do believe that gratitude is life changing.
+Taking a moment to see the good things in your life can reframe problems, change your outlook, and raise your energy levels so that you can accomplish something.
+However, I also see a weakness in the popular conception of gratitude as the fastest way to a new life.
 From what I’ve read, popular gratitude focuses only on the positive to the point where it nearly denies the existence of negative feelings.

 At its extreme, gratitude gurus only want you to feel positive emotions and see positive experiences.
 If you notice or focus on the negative, they say, you will perpetuate that in your life.
 So just don’t acknowledge it and it will go away!
 Be grateful for everything, even your problems!
 Deny your challenges and they will cease to have control over you!

 The major problem with this is gratitude can be used as a tool of suppression and denial.
 In order to only validate positive feelings, we actually have to cover up a whole lot of negative experiences.
 How many of us have heard (or said), “you should just be grateful for….” in our work, home, or society?
 When used like this, gratitude becomes a way to push aside things that aren’t ok.
 It might look like this:

 Your friend tells you to “just be grateful for what you have” after listening to you talk about how unhappy you are with your life right now.